sigfox/sensit-sdk/README.md

 - [dfu-util 0.9](http://dfu-util.sourceforge.net/)

-### Sens'it Upgrade
+### Sens'it 2 Upgrade

+The Sens'it SDK was created with the the Sens'it 3 as its main target.
 **If you use a Sens'it 2, follow the steps below to upgrade your device and make it compatible with the SDK.**

-1. Set your Sens'it on Standby mode (main LED off & secondary LED on).
+1. Set your Sens'it 2 on Standby/Button mode: keep the button pressed until the main LED is off and the secondary LED is on.
-2. Connect it to your computer.
+2. Connect Sens'it to your computer.
 3. Do 4 short presses on the button.
 4. When the secondary LED starts blinking, do a long press on the button.
-5. If both LEDs become white, your device is in bootloader; otherwise go back to step 3.
+5. If both LEDs become white, your device is in bootloader mode; otherwise go back to step 3.
 6. Run the following command to do a backup of your device memory in case of an upgrade failure:
 ```
 dfu-util -a 0 -s 0x08000000:32768 -U backup.bin